jremes-foss/BeeCTF/CONTRIBUTING.md

 ### Continuous Integration
 BeeCTF has a Continuous Integration (CI) pipeline.
 In order to pull request to be merged, all the checks have to pass.
 The CI pipeline includes a set of unit tests and PHP Code Sniffer check.

+### Pull Requests
+Pull requests are welcome but must follow the best practices.
+- Subject line should be kept under 50 characters.
+- Description should be kept informative.
+For example: why was change necessary and how does the pull request address the problem?
+- If there is an issue open regarding the pull request, please link the open issue to description.